What kind of films can I submit?

 The festival programme of DOK Leipzig 2020 comprises five competitions, endowed with our main awards, the Golden and Silver Doves, and an audience award.
 Further prizes are offered by our partners.
 You can find more details about the six competitions in our submission regulations.

 Who decides about my film?

 Every year, we put together a team of experienced film experts for the viewing and selection of films.
-We will introduce the members of this year's selection team within the next weeks.
+Read more about the members of this year's selection team.

 What kind of preview file should I submit?